-To register with the practice please bring your NHS medical card with you.
-If you do not have a medical card, you will be asked to complete a registration form for each person registering with the Practice.
+To register with the practice please ask your previous practice for your NHS number and bring this with you.
+You will be asked to complete a registration form for each person registering with the Practice.

 In addition, all patients will be asked to complete a new patient questionnaire, allowing us to provide medical care in the interim period, while your medical records are transferred form your old practice to this one.
 Please bring your repeat prescription from your previous practice and also forms of identification and confirmation of your address i.e. passport driving licence utility bill.

 If you move out of the practice area you will need to register with a new practice as soon as you move.

 You will be treated with respect and as a partner in your care.
 Being a partner means you will have responsibilities too.